 - Medication such as painkillers and antibiotics

-According to the Dana and Christopher Reeve Foundation, average expenses are as follows:
+According to the Dana and Christopher Reeve Foundation, average expenses for spinal cord injury patients are as follows:

 - For the first year, people with high tetraplegia can expect to pay about a million dollars for care.
 Low tetraplegia produces about $769,000 in medical expenses, while paraplegia costs about $518,000.
 Injuries that produce incomplete motor function at any level cost an average of $347,000.

 - After the first year, costs tend to go down.
-Those with high tetraplegia incur costs of about $184,000 annually, compared to $113,000 for people with low tetraplegia.
+Spinal cord injury patients with high tetraplegia incur costs of about $184,000 annually, compared to $113,000 for people with low tetraplegia.
 Paraplegia costs about $69,000 each year, while incomplete motor function produces the lowest costs, of about $42,000.

 Travel, Airfare, and Other Hidden Expenses